best color grading software

 Bottom Line

-Examples of movies edited using this software include No Country for Old Men and The Social Network.
+No Country for Old Men and The Social Network were both edited on Final Cut!

 Overview

-Final Cut Pro X features color correction effects that you can use right off the bat to balance your hues.
-You can then use color and hue/saturation curves to edit your project’s colors.
+Final Cut Pro features color correction effects that you can use right off the bat to balance your hues and saturation.

-This video color-grading software has a color board that alters highlights, shadows, Global, and mid-tones.
+One of it’s coolest perks is that it has a button to automatically change the colors of one clip to match the look of another clip.
+Perfect for color correction!
 On top of that, it allows you to edit your footage in standard or HLG color spaces.

 Pricing